bioidiap/bob.bio.base/doc/experiments.rst

     ======  ======================  =================

 .. note::
-    You can compute analysis on development set(s) only by passing option ``--no-evaluation``.
+    When evaluation scores are provided, ``--eval`` option must be passed.
     See metrics --help for further options.

 You can also compute measure such as recognition rate (``rr``), Cllr and minCllr (``cllr``) and minDCF (``mindcf``) by passing the corresponding option.